elliptic curve

 1 Basics

-An elliptic curve over a field is a projective nonsingular algebraic curve over of genus 1 together with a point of defined over .
-The word “genus” is taken here in the algebraic geometry sense, and has no relation with the topological notion of genus (defined as , where is the Euler characteristic) except when the field of definition is the complex numbers .
+with the topological notion of genus (defined as 1-χ/2, where χ is the Euler characteristic) except when the field of definition K is the complex numbers

-Using the Riemann-Roch theorem for curves, one can show that every elliptic curve is the zero set of a Weierstrass equation of the form
+Using the Riemann-Roch theorem for curves, one can show that every elliptic curve E is the zero set of a Weierstrass equation of the form

-for some , where the polynomial on the right hand side has no double roots.
-When has characteristic other than 2 or 3, one can further simpify this Weierstrass equation into the form
+for some ai∈K, where the polynomial on the right hand side has no double roots.
+When K has characteristic

 2 Examples

-We present here some pictures of elliptic curves over the field of real numbers.
+We present here some pictures of elliptic curves over the field ℝ of real numbers.
 These pictures are in some sense not representative of most of the elliptic curves that people work with, since many of the interesting cases tend to be of elliptic curves over algebraically closed fields.
-However, curves over the complex numbers (or, even worse, over algebraically closed fields in characteristic ) are very difficult to graph in three dimensions, let alone two.
+However, curves over the complex numbers (or, even worse, over algebraically closed fields in characteristic p) are very difficult to graph in three dimensions, let alone two.

-Figure 2 shows the graph of :
+Figure 2 shows the graph of y2=x3-x+1:

 3 The Group Law

-The points on an elliptic curve have a natural group structure, which makes the elliptic curve into an abelian variety.
-There are many equivalent ways to define this group structure; two of the most common are:
+The points on an elliptic curve have a natural group structure, which makes the elliptic curve into an abelian variety

 -